ProjetsPL/treehouse-theme/collections/_posts/it/_drafts/2020-07-20-how-to-paint-a-room-check-top-colors-and-painting-ideas-2020.md

 toc: true
 promoted: false
 update_date: 2020-07-20
-title: How to Paint a Room?
-Check Top Colors and Painting Ideas 2020
+title: Come dipingere una stanza?
+Controlla Top Colors e Idee di Pittura 2020
 description: "Planning a little makeover? \U0001F3A8 No idea how to paint the room?
   \U0001F449 Check what colors are the best.
 Give your interior a new look with those painting techniques!"